NodyHub/fifi/README.md

 This tool provides help to identify differences in the response headers from a given list of urls.

 ## Installation
+Ether download it from [the release page](https://github.com/NodyHub/fifi/releases) or complie it by yourself:
 ```
 go install github.com/NodyHub/fifi@v0.1.0
 ```